osule/e2e-ci-tests/README.md

 # Issue running tests in Firefox headless

 Firefox hangs when running in headless mode in the CI.

 This is not an issue on MacOS.
-However it takes about 30 mins to complete running the tests.
+Although, it takes about 30 mins to complete running the tests.

 See the `try_macos` branch for the Github Actions workflow configuration.